Duchp1997/CT_function/README.md

 # CT_function

-This repository is used to record the function in some common function with Python
+This repository is used to record the functions in some common function with Python